-Proposed Finding: Staff interprets this provision as requiring that findings and conditions under Chapter 18.144 must be consistent with the ESEE analysis and Program to Achieve adopted with the comprehensive plan amendment being processed concurrently.
+Finding: Staff interprets this provision as requiring that findings and conditions under Chapter 18.144 must be consistent with the ESEE analysis and Program to Achieve adopted with the comprehensive plan amendment.

 (4) No application shall be approved to allow batching and blending of mineral and aggregate into asphalt cement within two miles of a planted vineyard.